Hi! I'm a latent artist!

 While I was rediscovering my artistic side, I found a great source of materials at two local ‘creative re-use arts centers’ in the Metro DC area.
 When my husband, (a metal and mixed media artist), and I decided to return to Tucson, we became part-time artists while running a new creative re-use arts center, Upcycle Tucson.
 It was a place where we could access upcycled materials while creating art - and teach others to create art while promoting sustainability!
 An unexpected bonus was meeting enough Tucson artists and crafters, a quirky community that nourished our spirits, to create the Upcycle Tucson Arts Group on Facebook.

 We've since closed Upcycle Tucson (the store, classroom, and artists' marketplace) but I still create mosaics, teach classes, and promote sustainability via upcycled art.
 You can see some of my 3-D mosaics in Desert Artisans Gallery.
 I've also had my mosaics in several shows & gallery events.
-As of August 2018, I teach mosaics classes at Blue Raven Art School.
-You'll be seeing more of my work in the future!
+I teach classes at Blue Raven Art School and at Southern Arizona Arts Guild classroom.